Columbia University

 3 pts.

 Prerequisites: One year of college science or permission of the instructor.
 Alternate years.
-Exploration of forests in global change: historical and future perspectives.
+Discussion of global forests distribution and links to climate, forest ecology, paleoecology, role of forests in the global ecosystem, and case studies of forests in relation to environmental change.
 Resources, including biodiversity, medicinal/ethnobotany; conservation and management strategies; role in carbon cycle.

 3 pts.
 M. Stute.